systemsdk/docker-nginx-php-laravel/readme.md

 xdebug.start_with_request = yes
 ```

-4.Build and start the image from your terminal:
+4.Build, start and install the docker images from your terminal:
 ```bash
 make build
 make start
 make composer-install
 make env-dev
 ```
+Note: If you want to change default docker configurations (web_port, etc...) - open `.env` file, edit necessary environment variable value and stop, rebuild, start docker containers.

 5.Make sure that you have installed migrations/seeds:
 ```bash